-We’ve rounded up our top free family things to do in Manchester through spring and summer in Manchester and the surrounding areas.
+We’ve rounded up our top free family things to do in Manchester throughout all the seasons – come rain or shine.
 Whether you’ve just half an hour available, or an expanse of school holidays to fill, Manchester’s world-renowned attractions have enough history, art and science to enable families to have fun, get creative, and explore the globe for free.

-With year-round family activities and facilities, as well as regular programmes of special events for people of all ages, these venues and events are all geared up for family visits, and feature both indoor and outdoor experiences, so there’s something for everyone – whatever the weather!
+With year-round family activities and facilities, as well as regular programmes of special events for people of all ages, these venues and events are all geared up for families, and feature both indoor and outdoor experiences, so there’s something for everyone – whatever the weather.

 For more free ideas, also check out our handy guide to Parks and Gardens in Manchester.